2000 East Tennessee State Buccaneers football team

 The 2000 East Tennessee State Buccaneers football team was an American football team that represented East Tennessee State University as a member of the Southern Conference (SoCon) during the 2000 NCAA Division I-AA football season.
-Led by fourth-year head coach Paul Hamilton, the Buccaneers compiled and overall record of 6–5, with a mark of 4–4 in conference play, and finished fifth in the SoCon.
+Led by fourth-year head coach Paul Hamilton, the Buccaneers compiled an overall record of 6–5, with a mark of 4–4 in conference play, and finished fifth in the SoCon.